xiaohw7/cgmoi/README.md

 - Code is in `cgmoi.ino` (`moi4.ino` + `cg.ino`).

-### Printed Circuit Board:
+### Putting it together (Printed Circuit Board):

 - The Arduino Mega board along with relays and ADCs are to be stacked on top of the PCB.

-- Wiring to components of cgmoi machine such as load cells and gyro to ADC and Arduino on PCB will be done with screw terminals soldered onto PCB.
+- Wiring of components of cgmoi machine such as load cells, gyro, ADC to Arduino on PCB will be done with screw terminals soldered onto PCB.

 - Female headers will be soldered on to PCB so that relays and ADCs can be stacked on PCB.